coconutjim/hseb3-statistics/README.md

 # hseb3-statistics
 2014\.
 Study projects.
-Some statistics exercises with Java.
+Some statistics and sorting exercises with Java.